ABOUT ME

 However, genius is fickle.
 And although I find writing therapeutic, I have been unwilling to dedicate the time it takes to get good, let alone to make a living.
 But I was fascinated.
 I wanted to learn more about many different aspects of publishing.

 I signed up for the Publishing Certificate Program at Toronto Metropolitan University.
 When I took the Digital Publishing course, I was hooked.
-I have worked nearly thirty years in software development.
+At the time, I had worked nearly thirty years in software development.
 Coding EPUBs was an instant fit.
 I continue to research best practices and how to make EPUBs more accessible.

 Indexing is another area of fascination for me.
 An index can make or break the usability of a reference book.
 An index is not a concordance; the indexer must be able to understand the audience of a book and be true to the author's style.
 Writing an index combines creativity with analysis.
 The mere thought of this gets my juices going.